 What is a defined contribution pension plan?

-Defined contribution pension plans provide retirement income based on the savings each member has in the plan.
+Defined contribution pension plans provide retirement income, based on the savings you have in the plan.
 The amount of retirement income you get depends on:

 - how much your employer contributes, and